Lynn Fuhler Studio Photo

 Tell us about your family.

-I was born and raised in Highland, Ill., just outside of St. Louis, and am the oldest of five.
-I had 60 cousins at one time, so it was easy to get lost amid the noise when my side had a gathering.
+I was born and raised in Highland, Ill., just outside St. Louis, and am the oldest of five.
+I had 60 cousins once, so getting lost amid the noise when my side had a gathering was easy.
 My family is spread out across the eastern half of the U.S. We visit and go on vacations together as schedules permit.
-Our immediate household is home to two furry four-legged brothers adopted from a local shelter.
-As any parent would claim, they are very smart and find ways to make us laugh and smile every day.
+My immediate household is home to a furry four-legged child adopted from a local shelter.
+As any parent would claim, he is very bright and finds ways to make me laugh and smile every day.

 Tell us about your two tourism-related books: